What is an Indian e-Visa?

 What to consider before traveling to India and what you can do after your arrival in India?

 Let`s see what would be good and what you can do before and after your arrival in India.
-Of course it all depends on the purpose of your visit but whatever it is there are some important steps and parts of your travel that will make it memorable.
-If you are not prepared, sometimes you can have bad experience especially if this is your first time traveling to India.
+Of course it all depends on the purpose of your visit.
+Whatever it is there are some important steps and parts of your travel that will make it memorable.
+If you are not prepared, sometimes you can have bad experience.
+Especially if this is your first time traveling to India.

 Okay, we assume that you have already planned your trip and you have a visa for India.
 If you do not have a visa, you can apply for one here.
-If you need more information, you can visit this full guide page.
 Now, let`s start with the things that you can take before you leave.
-Of course they are not mandatory, also some of them may sound funny but they will help you in some specific situations.
+Of course they are not mandatory.
+Some of them may sound funny but they will help you in some specific situations.

 Things to take with you: